Political Quotes

 Dec 11, 2014

-I ask unanimous consent that the motion to reconsider be considered made and laid upon the table, with no intervening action or debate.
+I ask unanimous consent that the resolution be agreed to, the preamble be agreed to, and the motions to reconsider be laid upon the table with no intervening action or debate.
 The PRESIDING OFFICER.
-Without objection, it is so ordered. ____________________
+Without objection, it is so ordered.
+The…

 Other voices in this conversation